 Finally, another great vegetarian taco at one of my personal favorites, Cuatro Taco.

 No, Cuatro Taco is not the most “old school” place on the island, but often that’s jealousy talking.
-These chefs make Mexican food steeped in tradition, but with modern culinary knowledge, and at Cuatro Taco that means a cool taco joint with fresh homemade salsas, delicious tacos, cold drinks, and a cool vibe.
+These Mexican chefs make Mexican food steeped in tradition, but with modern culinary knowledge.
+At Cuatro Taco that means a cool taco joint with fresh homemade salsas, delicious tacos, cold drinks, and a cool vibe.

 Their tacos chile relleño (stuffed chile) is one of a kind – “off the chain” as someone on their review site said, and I agree.